MatthijsKamstra/haxejs/intro.md

 ![Haxe logo](img/haxe_javascript_logos.png)

-There used to be a website that got you started with Haxd and Js (really old, when Haxe was spelled "haXe") .
+There used to be a website that got you started with Haxe and js (it was really old, when Haxe was spelled "haXe").

-But that is no more.
+But that website is no more.
+I already started with HaxeNode and it seems fitting to also document HaxeJS.
 So I decided to get some of that back.
 Based upon the information from the old site and my own need to document this.

+I hope this will help.
+If you think so, why not help with [contribution](contribute.md) to this document.

 ###How will this help me?